Vegan Pan de Muerto ♥

 - Remove from the oven and let the bread cool down for 10 minutes.

-- Melt 2 tbsp margarine and brush the bread with it.
+- Melt 2 tablespoon margarine and brush the bread with it.
 Coat with some sugar.

 - Keep the bread in an air-tight container to prevent it from drying up.
 It's recommended to heat the bread up in the microwave for 10-15 seconds (in case you want it to be a little warm and extra soft).